RKO State Theatre

 2 people favorited this theater

-The RKO State Theatre has an interesting begining, It was originaly built as a YMCA in 1886.
+The RKO State Theatre has an interesting beginning, It was originally built as a YMCA in 1887.
 David Sinclair started Sinclair College here.
-By 1908, the college and YMCA had outgrown the building and it became the Auditorium Theatre.
-There were actually two screens in the theatre, one theatre on the main floor and another theatre on the second floor called the Annex.
+By May 1908, the college and YMCA had outgrown the building and it became the Auditorium Theatre.
+There were actually two screens in the theatre, one theatre on the main floor and another theatre on the second floor called the Annex Theatre which opened on December 17, 1908.
 This is probably the first example of what we now know as a twin theatre.
 The main lower auditorium seated 1,040 on a stadium plan, with a raised section at the rear (with no overhanging balcony).
 The upper auditorium (known as the Annex Theatre) became the Hippodrome Theatre in 1913 but closed in 1914 and after remaining empty for a while was converted into the Auditorium Hotel in 1917.
 The theatre was destroyed by fire in November 1917 and was rebuilt to the plans of architectural firm Preszinger & Musselman.

 The theatre was said to be haunted by a young woman that was killed in the sewing room.
 Strange noises and lights turning on and off by themselves were reported.
 The theatre also had talkies, before they were even invented!
 Actors behind the screen would act out the action on the screen.

 The Auditorium Theatre was renamed the State Theatre in 1923 when it was managed by B.F.
 Keiths.
-It primarly ran B movies and handled the overflow of movies from the Keith’s Theatre.
+It primarily ran B movies and handled the overflow of movies from the Keith’s Theatre.
 The State Theatre had a personality of its own.
 The theatre resembled an old castle and was perfect for watching horror movies.